 2. Kristen Bell

-The Frozen and The Good Place star recently opened up about her use of psilocybin.
+The Frozen and The Good Place star has opened up about her use of psilocybin.
 Bell has long been open about her struggles with depression and anxiety.
 She was inspired to try mushrooms after reading Michael Pollan’s 2018 book on psychedelics, How to Change Your Mind.
 Bell said the experience helped her see herself in a new light.
 “In my head, I had separated this body that had done so much good in my life, that has taken me through happiness and pain and workouts and laziness, and I just couldn’t stop touching my legs, going, ‘You’re so strong.
 You’re so elegant,’” she said.

 3. A$AP Rocky